blanchette/logical_verification_2022/README.md

 * Start the virtual machine by selecting `logical_verification_2021` and clicking the `Start` button.
 The virtual machine is configured to use 4 processor cores and up to 5GB of RAM.
 (You can edit the virtual machine to change these values.)
-It uses around 4GB of RAM if you open all the Lean files in VSCode.
+It uses around 4 GB of RAM if you open all the Lean files in VSCode.

 * Open VSCode by clicking on the blue ribbon icon on the desktop.
 VSCode should automatically open the folder `~/logical_verification_2021`.
 In the file